Natural gas furnaces need sufficient space and airflow to heat right.

-If you have a cat, place your litter box somewhere else.
+If you have a cat, put your litter box somewhere else.
 Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could spread the smelly odors throughout your home.
+Plus, the furnace could circulate the unpleasant odors throughout your home.

-You should also frequently clean near your furnace to stop dust from accumulating.
+You should also frequently clean around your furnace to stop dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you want furnace replacement or routine maintenance in Norton, HCE Systems can expertly handle your needs.
-Our highly trained technicians can work on any HVAC model or brand.
+Whether you need furnace replacement or annual maintenance in Norton, HCE Systems can expertly meet your needs.
+Our highly trained technicians can fix any heating equipment model or brand.